 Academic standing of all students is reviewed by the Student Academic Life Committee (SALC) after final grades are submitted at the end of each semester (fall and spring).
-In some instances, a student?s academic standing may be reviewed after the January or summer terms.
+In some instances, a student's academic standing may be reviewed after the summer terms.

-is defined as maintaining the minimum cumulative grade point average of 2.00.
-A cumulative 2.00 grade point average is also required for graduation from the University.
+is defined as maintaining the minimum cumulative grade point average of 2.00 ("C" average).
 The University does allow (as needed) for gradual attainment of the minimum cumulative average to students in their first three semesters of attendance, as outlined in the chart below.

 Along with maintaining the required minimum cumulative grade point average, students must also make satisfactory academic progress